 - Interest Paid: An asset that was used to pay for the interest of borrowed funds.

 - Internal: An asset that was transferred from one wallet/exchange to another, while still being in your possession.
+More information about this can be found here.

 - Lending: An asset that was used to send to a lending protocol.